robertorcosta/azure-docs.pt-br/articles/cost-management/cost-mgt-faq.md

 Primeiro, vamos analisar o cenário mais comum que faz com que as contas de usuário sejam *initiallySuspended*.

-> Admin1 pode ser um usuário de provedor de soluções de nuvem do Microsoft ou do Enterprise Agreement.
-Sua organização está pronta para começar a usar o Cloudyn.
+> Admin1 might be a Microsoft Cloud Solution Provider or Enterprise Agreement user.
+Their organization is ready to start using Cloudyn.
 Ele se registra por meio do portal do Azure e entra no portal do Cloudyn.
-Como a pessoa que registra o serviço do Cloudyn e sinais de dentro do portal do Cloudyn, Admin1 torna-se a *administrador principal*.
+As the person who registers the Cloudyn service and signs into the Cloudyn portal, Admin1 becomes the *primary administrator*.
 O Admin1 não cria as contas de usuário.
-No entanto, usando o portal de Cloudyn, eles criar contas do Azure e configurar uma hierarquia de entidades.
-Admin1 informa Admin2, administrador de locatários, o que eles precisam para se registrar com Cloudyn e entrar no portal do Cloudyn.
+However, using the Cloudyn portal, they do create Azure accounts and set up an entity hierarchy.
+Admin1 informs Admin2, a tenant administrator, that they need to register with Cloudyn and sign in to the Cloudyn portal.
 >
 > O Admin2 se registra por meio do portal do Azure.
-No entanto quando eles tentarem entrar portal do Cloudyn, eles obtêm um erro informando que sua conta estiver **suspenso**.
+However when they try to sign in to the Cloudyn portal, they get an error saying their account is **suspended**.
 O administrador principal, Admin1, é notificado sobre a suspensão da conta.
 O Admin1 precisa ativar a conta do Admin2 e conceder *acesso de entidade de administrador* para as entidades apropriadas, permitir o acesso ao gerenciamento de usuários e ativar a conta de usuário.

 Se você receber um alerta solicitando para permitir o acesso de um usuário, precisará ativar a conta do usuário.